ibm-cloud-docs/bare-metal/troubleshooting_packet_loss.md

    * Determine whether the packet loss is happening at a specific time of day and whether something is running on your server during that time of day.

-   If you can't fix the packet loss issue, then [contact IBM Cloud support](/docs/bare-metal?topic=bare-metal-gettinghelp), providing the ping, traceroute and MTR outputs as described.
+   If you can't fix the packet loss issue, then [contact IBM Cloud support](/docs/bare-metal?topic=bare-metal-gettinghelp), providing the ping, traceroute, and MTR outputs as described.
    {: tsResolve}